Tailoring Tips: 7 Things Celebrity Tailors Would Never Do to Their Own Clothing

 During almost any DIY clothing project, we’ve realized all too late that we overestimated our skills.
 (RIP those jeans we tried to distress on our own.)
-So we sat down with Michelle Cherry of Greenfield Clothiers in Brooklyn and Stacie Pettersen of Beyond Bespoke Tailors in Manhattan.
+So we sat down with Michelle Cherry of Greenfield Clothiers in Brooklyn and Stacie Pettersen of Beyond Bespoke Tailors in Manhattan to hear their top tailoring tips.
 Here, seven things they would never do to their own clothing (meaning you should probably avoid, too).

 Even if you’re absolutely in love with a dress or pair of jeans and willing to shell out serious cash to make them fit, there are a few things tailors just can’t do.
 Two main pain points of tailors everywhere: armholes and thighs.
 “An armhole, if it’s too big, cannot be made smaller," Cherry says.
 "And if you’re curvy, your pants need to fit in the hip," since it's hard to let out the area around the thigh and add fabric back in.